 Rowe received a bachelor's degree in English and American literature from Carleton College in 1984.
 She earned a master's and a Ph.D. in English and American literature from Harvard University.
 Mid-career, Rowe completed graduate work in Cinema and Media Studies at New York University's Tisch School of the Arts.
 She is the recipient of grants from the National Endowment for Humanities, the Mellon Foundation, and the Pennsylvania Department of Education.
 Rowe is also the Vice President of the Shakespeare Association of America and the Associate General Editor of ''The Cambridge Guide to the Worlds of Cambridge''.
 She also serves on Harvard University's Board of Overseers’ Visiting Committee of the Library and on the Executive Committee of the American Council of Learned Societies.
 She has also held leadership positions in the Modern Language Association, International Shakespeare Association and the Society for Cinema and Media Studies.

-Rowe and Bruce Jacobson have two adult children, Daniel and Beah.
-They also have two pet cats that live with them on campus.
+Rowe and Bruce Jacobson have two adult children.
 Provided by Wikipedia

 Showing 1 - 3 of 3 for search: 'Rowe, Katherine', query time: 0.04s